Will China Invade Taiwan?

 Most intelligence and military analysts believe that China will move to invade Taiwan by the 2030s, which means we lack the time to replicate in the U.S. the manufacturing capacity of semiconductors that exists in Taiwan today.

 The Bottom Line

 China is not going to give up its claim on Taiwan without a fight.
-China will invade Taiwan.
-The island has been part of Chinese territory for centuries, and the Chinese government has made it clear that it will use military force if necessary to reunify Taiwan with the mainland.
+China will invade Taiwan, which could cause World War 3 The island has been part of Chinese territory for centuries, and the Chinese government has made it clear that it will use military force if necessary to reunify Taiwan with the mainland.

 To prevent an invasion of Taiwan, the Taiwanese must get to a point where it is so clear they are capable of winning a fight that China decides against using violence to get its way.
 The United States should continue to support Taiwan’s defense forces to close the performance gap between them and the People’s Liberation Army.
 It’s also time for American leaders to transition from a position of strategic ambiguity to a firm clear declaration that we will support Taiwan in their forceful resistance to an invasion.
 We are already entangled with Taiwan and to act any other way would be against our interests.

 If we recognize we are already in a new cold war with the Chinese government, not be afraid of Taiwan’s complicated history, understand that isolationism is not a strategy, and commit to winning the leadership race of advanced technology, then we will do for another century what we have done for the last century; improve the quality of life for all Americans and uplift humanity.

 First time reading?
 If you want rational takes on foreign policy, politics and technology then sign up below for “The Brief.”
 It’s a twice a month email on things that aren’t being discussed but should – all in 5 minutes or less.
 You can register below.